 The HVAC cables will be laid during the period mid June to end September in two phases.

 In the first phase the non-propelled barge NP 289 (pictured below) will move along the route from Brownwich to Hill Head (off The Shack) six times laying one AC cable on the sea bed each time.
 On the chart above you will see marked the path of the vessel (the cables) and the inner and outer corridors for laying the anchors.
 NP 289 is 80m by 24m.
 Its anchors will be laid progressively along these corridors and the vessel moved by tensioning and easing its anchor cables.
-NP 289's progress will be very slow; it will take approximately 3 days lay each cable from Brownwich to Hill Head.
+NP 289's progress will be very slow; it will take approximately 4 days to lay each cable from Brownwich to Hill Head.

 In the second phase a submerged tracked vehicle will move along the sea bed to bury each cable one at a time.
 There will be a companion surface vessel.
 Cable burial would be less intrusive than cable laying; the cable burial will only take place on the centre line of the HVAC route as there are no anchor points required.
 Progress of the cable burier will be even slower than the cable layer; each transit between Brownwich and Hill Head will take approximately 6 days.